atosti/coc/README.md

 2. Output the analysis results to an Excel document.
 3. Scrape a list of dividends for analysis.
 4. Fetch 10, or 20 years for EPS and dividends respectively.
+5. Determine a symbol's industry/sector and output that information with its score.